hpcgarage/intrepyddguide/library/functions.md

 - [sqrt](https://docs.scipy.org/doc/numpy/reference/generated/numpy.sqrt.html)
   - Note: the first argument can be either an array or a scalar
 - [sub](https://docs.scipy.org/doc/numpy/reference/generated/numpy.subtract.html)
-  - Broadcasting is only supported if the first argument is an array and the second argument is a scalar
 - [tan](https://docs.scipy.org/doc/numpy/reference/generated/numpy.tan.html)
   - Note: the first argument can be either an array or a scalar
 - [transpose](https://docs.scipy.org/doc/numpy/reference/generated/numpy.transpose.html)